dirkcgrunwald/zero-to-jupyterhub-microk8s/basic-with-tls/README.md

 # Z2JH on k3s with TLS / HTTPS

-As mentioned in the basic guide, `z2jh` uses an ingress mechanism (`traefik`) and automatically configures Z2JH to get security certificates for that ingress.
+As mentioned in the basic guide, Z2JH uses an ingress mechanism (`traefik`) and automatically configures Z2JH to get security certificates for that ingress.

-`k3s` _also_ uses `traefik` as the ingress and TLS termination, meaning that any HTTPS traffic stops at the "system level" because getting to the "Z2JH level".
+K3s _also_ uses `traefik` as the ingress and TLS termination, meaning that any HTTPS traffic stops at the "system level" before getting to the "Z2JH level".
 That's why the basic setup disabled HTTPS connections.

 Now, we're going to see how to enable HTTPS by telling the `traefik` of `k3s` what our certificates are.
 We'll be using `letsencrypt` to automate the certificates.